jedgusse/bernard/README.md

 # Corpus

 The analysis relied upon the digitized texts of Bernard of Clairvaux’s *Corpus epistolarum*, *Sermones de diversis*, and *Sermones super Cantica canticorum* as they appear in the state-of-the-art scholarly edition of the Sancti Bernardi Opera by Leclercq et al. included in the online Brepols Library of Latin Texts.
-The digitized text files of these editions have been generously provided for our experiments by our project partner, [Brepols Publishers](www.brepolis.net)
+The digitized text files of these editions have been generously provided for our experiments by our project partner, [Brepols Publishers](www.brepolis.net).

 For Nicholas of Montiéramey’s letters we are provisionally still reliant on the digitally available *Patrologia Latina*.

 All text data are available in the *corpora* folder for experimental replication, yet in a camouflaged form so that the copyright protection on the original text editions is respected.
-Only the texts’ function words were retained in their original form, whereas all content-loaded words were filtered out and replaced by dummy words.
+Only the texts’ function words were retained in their original form, whereas all content-loaded words were filtered out and replaced by so-called "dummy words".

 Since Leclercq’s editions and the Patrologia Latina make use of different orthographical conventions, and since Latin is a synthetic language with a high degree of inflection, Bernard and Nicholas’s lexemes were lemmatized (which means that a specific instance of the word is referred to its headword) and a text’s words (tokens) are classified according to grammatical categories (parts of speech).
-For this purpose we applied the Pandora lemmatizer tagger on the texts, a piece of software developed to achieve specifically this.
+For this purpose we applied the [Pandora lemmatizer](https://github.com/mikekestemont/pandora) tagger on the texts, a piece of software developed to achieve specifically this.

 # Code and Visualizations